llvm/llvm-project/clang/docs/RealtimeSanitizer.rst

 ``ScopedDisabler``
 ##################

 At compile time, RealtimeSanitizer may be disabled using ``__rtsan::ScopedDisabler``.
-All RTSan errors are ignored within the lifetime scope of the ``ScopedDisabler`` object.
+RTSan ignores any errors originating within the ``ScopedDisabler`` instance variable scope.

 .. code-block:: c++